 Cybersecurity attacks pose an increased and significant risk to all citizens, businesses, critical infrastructure operators, and state and local governments.
 The State of Idaho is home to unique and world-leading capabilities in countering cyber-attacks and engineering solutions to the cybersecurity challenges facing our state and nation.

-To meet the increasing threat and leverage Idaho’s resources and expertise, Governor Brad Little is convening a Cybersecurity Task Force to focus on identifying cybersecurity assets, resources, public-private partnerships; promoting improved business, government, and personal cybersecurity procedures; ensure secure, transparent and resilient election infrastructure; and enhancing the educational pipeline for cybersecurity workforce needs.
+To meet the increasing threat and leverage Idaho’s resources and expertise, Governor Brad Little convened a Cybersecurity Task Force to focus on identifying cybersecurity assets, resources, public-private partnerships; promoting improved business, government, and personal cybersecurity procedures; ensuring secure, transparent and resilient election infrastructure; and enhancing the educational pipeline for cybersecurity workforce needs.

 Meet the Cybersecurity Task Force

 Idaho Department of Commerce – Co-Chair

 Tom Kealey is the Director of Idaho Commerce.
 Director Kealey is responsible for leading the state’s economic development efforts, fostering a business-friendly environment to aid in job creation, support existing companies, strengthen communities, and market Idaho domestically and abroad.

 Director Kealey received his M.B.A. from Harvard Business School and B.A. from the University of Washington.
 He has held numerous senior business roles in Fortune 500 companies and is a long-time Idaho business owner and investor.
 Director Kealey was appointed by Governor Brad Little in January 2019.